 Tax On Spread Betting Activities

-In spread betting, no assets are changing hands.
-No transaction is taking place.
-No assets are being sold.
+In spread betting, no assets are changing hands, no transaction is taking place, no assets are being sold.
 It’s merely an intangible bet, or agreement between the trader and the broker, and it is taxed as a pure gambling activity – that means at a rate of 0%.
-The exception to the rule is where spread betting forms the core of your day to day income, at which point you will be liable to income tax on your earnings as with any other trade, business or job.
+The exception to the rule is where spread betting forms the core of your day to day income, at which point you will be liable to income tax on your earnings as with any other trade, business or job; in other words, you only pay tax if you run spread betting as a business.
 However, as a starting point this can save a substantial proportion of your profits from the hands of the taxman, leaving more cash in your pocket at the end of the day.

 The significant savings afforded by the more preferable taxation of spread betting gains are one of the major pull factors for traders, and particularly when combined with the leverage effect of spread betting, can have a dramatic impact on the profitability of your trading activities.